 By now, you know that sunscreen is non-negotiable if you’re spending time in the sun.
 Less well-known is that sunscreen is an everyday essential, whether you live in the Arctic or on the equator.
 Unprotected sun exposure can damage your skin in as little as 15 minutes, and over time, it’s linked to the vast majority of facial skin aging.
-In other words: You need to wear sunscreen every day if you want your skin to stay youthful- and healthy-looking.
+In other words: You need to wear chemical sunscreen or mineral sunscreen every day if you want your skin to stay youthful and healthy-looking.
 Also important is choosing a formula suited to your skin type and concerns—otherwise, you may not use it as often as you should.

 What Is Chemical Sunscreen?

 Chemical sunscreens are formulas that use chemical filters to protect the skin from the sun’s damaging ultraviolet rays.
 While many different types of chemicals offer sun protection, the most commonly used chemical SPF ingredients in the United States include oxybenzone, avobenzone, octinoxate, and octisalate.
-These admittedly hard-to-pronounce ingredients work like a sponge, absorbing ultraviolet radiation before it can reach your skin.
+These admittedly hard-to-pronounce ingredients work like a sponge, absorbing UVA and UVB rays before they can reach your skin.
 Chemical sunscreens are what most people mean when they refer to sunscreen; one study found that more than 96% of sunscreens available in the United States utilize chemical SPF ingredients rather than mineral ingredients.I

 What Is Mineral Sunscreen?